-If you follow my blog and/or Twitter you’ll know road tubeless has been on my mind this season.
-After a brief hiccup my feelings have clarified: I love it.
+If you follow my blog you’ll know road tubeless has been on my mind this season.
+After a brief hiccup my feelings have clarified: road tubeless is a winner.
 With the conclusion out of the way I want to share a few unvarnished thoughts on the pros and cons as I see them.
 Read more →

 Blog: June, 2013

 This is small update but saving a keystroke or two on every entry adds up to a cumulative savings.
-I hope wheelbuilders, who understand a lot of tiny operations add up to something remarkable, will appreciate the change.
+I hope wheelbuilders (who understand a lot of tiny operations add up to something remarkable) will appreciate the change.
 Making things better and continuous improvement are always on my mind.
-If you have any comments to share, please send me a message.
+If you have any comments to share, please send a message.
 I know there are users as far away as America, Brazil, Britain and Japan.
-Your feedback influences future enhancements!
+Your feedback influences future enhancements.

 For a long time it seemed standard 19mm rims were the only option for road wheels.
 That’s changed a lot in the last few years.
 Now we’re seeing very good rims 23mm and wider.

 To some extent wide rims are a product of racing technology.
 A wider rim increases the roundness of the tire profile compared to the lightbulb shape on a narrower rim.
-When tire width closely matches rim width there is an aerodynamic advantage — aerodynamics are key for pro racers.
+When tire width closely matches rim width there’s an aerodynamic advantage — aerodynamics are key for pro racers.

-To mitigate this issue I’ve installed a Morizumi spoke cutting tool in my workshop.
+To ensure optimal spoke lengths are always available, I’ve installed a Morizumi spoke cutting tool in the workshop.
 This is a precision machine, made in Japan, and a beauty to behold.
 It cuts and rolls spoke threads using the exact processes found in spoke manufacturing.
-It carries a substantial pricetag but seems worth it for the ability to deliver spoke lengths on demand and dial precision ever tighter.
+It carries a substantial pricetag but seems worth it for the ability to deliver spoke lengths on demand.